talhausmandev/Think-TaskManager/README.md

 ## ✨ Features
 - ✅ Add, edit, and delete tasks
-- ⚡ Lightweight, no heavy dependencies
+- ⚡ Simple & easy to use
 - ⏰ Tasks Reminder

 ---